OleksandrDemian/limo/packages/article/README.md

 ```

 ## Tech
-* esbuild: Transpile JSX and bundle server code
+* [esbuild](https://esbuild.github.io/): Transpile JSX and bundle server code
-* fastify: Fast and low overhead web framework for Node.js
+* [fastify](https://www.fastify.io/): Fast and low overhead web framework for Node.js

 ## Overview
-To achieve the goal, the JSX code should be transpiled into plain Javascript, which can be executed by Node.
+To achieve the goal, the JSX code should be transpiled into plain Javascript, which can be executed by `node`.
 You can use any transpiler you want, in this tutorial I will go with `esbuild`, since it is simple to use and set up.
 We will also have to provide a custom jsx processor, which in our case will be a simple function that returns the parameters, the logic will be implemented in the components themselves.

-## Entities
+## Entities (base components)
 From the above code we can already identify the following entities:
 * FastifyApp: a component that will instantiate the Fastify server and assign routes
 * Router: a component that will process its children and return a list of endpoints to the FastifyApp